BCJuan/Portfolio-Optimization/README.md

 ```
 It will scrap from wikipedia the components of IBEX35 to get their tickers.

+**BEWARE: some tickers may change from time to time.
+This may lead to lack of data and maybe errors in the computation.

 After that just run the file `data.R` as

 ```